- Associate Professor of Law

 Washington, District Of Columbia 20052

 Before going into law, Professor Karshtedt completed a Ph.D. in chemistry from U.C.
 Berkeley and worked as a staff scientist for a semiconductor materials startup.
-He is a co-author on five scientific publications and a co-inventor on ten U.S. patents.
+He is a co-author on five scientific publications and a co-inventor on twelve U.S. patents.
 Professor Karshtedt received his law degree from Stanford Law School, where he served as the Senior Symposium Editor for the Stanford Law Review.
 Professor Karshtedt practiced in the Patent Counseling and Innovation Group at Wilson Sonsini Goodrich & Rosati and clerked for the Honorable Kimberly A. Moore on the U.S. Court of Appeals for the Federal Circuit.
 Immediately prior to starting his position at GW, Professor Karshtedt was a Fellow at the Center for Law and the Biosciences at Stanford Law School.

 AB, Harvard University; PhD, UC Berkeley; JD, Stanford University